zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 It's important to note that, in practice, the surface parametrization used to derive the normal may be different from the texture coordinate parametrization.
 This means that it's possible to encounter a mesh with vertex normals \\(N\\) pointing in the direction opposite from \\((T \times B)\\).
 Of course, we always want to use the forward-facing normal \\(N\\).
 Luckily, the math is on our side, and using the full matrix inversion procedure as described above works in all cases.
 More details about surface re-parametrization can be found in Morten's [thesis](http://image.diku.dk/projects/media/morten.mikkelsen.08.pdf) (see Section 2.4).

-## Preliminaries, Part 2: Height Maps
+## Preliminaries, Part 2: Height Maps and Volumes

 The simplest representation of a tangent-space normal (or bump) map is the height map \\(h = h(s,t)\\).
 A height map is a 2D subset (slice) of a 3D height volume, where each location in space corresponds to a height value.
 A height volume is a scalar field.
 The [gradient](https://en.wikipedia.org/wiki/Gradient) of a scalar field is a vector field.
 For a height volume, the *volume gradient* points in the direction of the greatest height increase rate, with the magnitude corresponding to this rate: